NaWaCC/nawacc.github.io/index.md

 ### Upcoming events

-* The NaWaCC project organizes an invited session on migration economics at the AFSE 2020 in Lille.
-[Call for papers](https://www.afse.fr/global/gene/link.php?news_link=2019180051_call-for-papers-afse-2020-1.pdf&fg=1).
+* The NaWaCC project organizes an invited session on migration economics at the AFSE 2021 in Lille.

+* Giulia Sabbadini will visit Paris 1 University (CES lab) in Spring 2021.

 ### Past events

+* **August 24-28, 2020**: Léa Marchal visited the Graduate Institute of International and Development Studies in Geneva.

 * **February 18, 2020**: Léa Marchal presented a paper co-authored with Giulia Sabbadini and titled "Import competition, firms' growth and immigrant workers" at the ERMEES Seminar in Strasbourg.